-The volume argument of the TAF concept implies that no heat is exchanged with the free atmosphere above the valley, meaning that the valley atmosphere heats entirely due to turbulent heat flux divergence, because advection would only redistribute heat within a closed circulation.
-If we assume negligible variation of density with time (justified in the frame of the shallow motion approximations, Mahrt 1986), and if we assume the volume argument to hold, then the sum of vertical and cross-valley advection must be zero.
+The volume argument of the TAF concept implies that no heat is exchanged with the free atmosphere above the valley, meaning that the valley atmosphere heats entirely as a result of turbulent heat flux divergence, because advection would only redistribute heat within a closed circulation.
+If we assume negligible variation of density with time [justified in the frame of the shallow-motion approximations (Mahrt 1986)], and if we assume the volume argument to hold, then the sum of vertical and cross-valley advection must be zero.
 The heat budget analysis has shown that turbulent flux divergence (averaged over V350) is indeed an important contributor to the overall heating rate.
-Vertical advection, however, is also consistently positive (until about 16-17 UTC) and has a magnitude which is on the order of or even larger than the effect of turbulent heat flux divergence.
-Cross-valley advection is negative, but has only a comparatively small magnitude, meaning that the sum of vertical and cross-valley advection is positive and clearly non-zero.
-This can only be explained by subsidence of potentially warmer air from the free atmosphere through the valley top (as proposed in Section 4c), which violates the volume argument of the TAF concept.
-Given the strong cooling due to along-valley advection, the net heating rate and thus the valley temperature would be lower without the effect of subsidence heating.
-This would lead to a reduced valley-plain temperature gradient and thus weaker up-valley winds.
+Vertical advection, however, is also consistently positive (until about 1600-1700 UTC) and has a magnitude that is on the order of or even larger than the effect of turbulent heat flux divergence.
+Cross-valley advection is negative but has only a comparatively small magnitude, meaning that the sum of vertical and cross-valley advection is positive and clearly nonzero.
+This result can only be explained by subsidence of potentially warmer air from the free atmosphere through the valley top (as proposed in section 4c), which violates the volume argument of the TAF concept.
+Given the strong cooling resulting from along-valley advection, the net heating rate and thus the valley temperature would be lower without the effect of subsidence heating.
+This effect would lead to a reduced valley-plain temperature gradient and thus weaker upvalley winds.

 In the case of significant net vertical export of valley air through the upper boundary of V350, the vertical advection term in the heat budget becomes negative.
-This is for example the case on 21 August after 17 UTC, when a mass budget analysis (not shown) reveals strong vertical mass fluxes on the order of 0.07 kg s-1 m-2.
-North of the Riviera Valley, i.e. closer towards the central Alps, the valleys become smaller and are characterized by significantly sloped floors and decreasing widths.
-Consistent with classical valley flow theory, strong rising motions can be expected in such narrowing valleys during up-valley flow periods, connecting the flow layer within the valleys with a larger-scale return flow layer above.
-This means that once valley winds have started, the heat budgets in those valleys may well be different from our Riviera Valley observations.
+This is, for example, the case on 21 August after 1700 UTC, when a mass budget analysis (not shown) reveals strong vertical mass fluxes on the order of 0.07 kg s-1 m-2.
+North of the Riviera Valley, that is, closer toward the central Alps, the valleys become smaller and are characterized by significantly sloped floors and decreasing widths.
+Consistent with classical valley-flow theory, strong rising motions can be expected in such narrowing valleys during upvalley flow periods, connecting the flow layer within the valleys with a larger-scale returnflow layer above.
+This condition means that, once valley winds have started, the heat budgets in those valleys may well be different from our Riviera Valley observations.

-We now evaluate the structure of the heat budget in the hours before the onset of up-valley winds in the morning, i.e. before 0900-1000 UTC.
-On 21 and 25 August, advective heating (solely due to subsidence) rather than turbulent flux divergence is the dominant contributor to the net heating rate during this time.
-Therefore, on these two days the warming of the Riviera atmosphere appears to support the concept of Rampanelli et al. (2004), according to which subsidence leads to the heating necessary for the development of thermally driven up-valley winds.
-On the morning of 22 August, the situation is less clear, as subsidence is relatively low and turbulent flux divergence dominates over net advective heating from about 0730 UTC.
-This means that on this day the up-valley winds are probably initiated due to a combination of subsidence heating and turbulence heating.
+We now evaluate the structure of the heat budget in the hours before the onset of upvalley winds in the morning, that is, before 0900-1000 UTC.
+On 21 and 25 August, advective heating (resulting solely from subsidence) rather than turbulent flux divergence is the dominant contributor to the net heating rate during this time.
+Therefore, on these two days the warming of the Riviera atmosphere appears to support the concept of Rampanelli et al. (2004), according to which subsidence leads to the heating necessary for the development of thermally driven upvalley winds.
+On the morning of 22 August, the situation is less clear, because subsidence is relatively low and turbulent flux divergence dominates